rosiel/xml2csv/README.md

 ### Notes:

 * In spite of the repository name, technically the output of the CLAW-focused branch of this project is in TSV (tab-separated) format.
 This is due to the higher frequency of commas in metadata fields versus tab characters.
+Tab characters in fields are replaced with a single space using the [normalize-space()](http://www.xsltfunctions.com/xsl/fn_normalize-space.html) function, and therefore should not cause field misalignment problems in the resulting table.
-* Either XML editing/debugging software such as Oxygen or a command-line XSLT processor such as Saxon is required to run the transforms.
+* Either XML editing/debugging software such as [Oxygen](https://www.oxygenxml.com/) or a command-line XSLT processor such as [Saxon](https://sourceforge.net/projects/saxon/files/Saxon-HE/9.8/) is required to run the transforms.
 Refer to the section on [Notes on Processing with Saxon](#notes-on-processing-with-saxon), below.

 ## Process